mindspore-ai/docs/tutorials/experts/source_en/parallel/parameter_server_training.md

 ## Overview

 A parameter server is a widely used architecture in distributed training.
 Compared with the synchronous AllReduce training method, a parameter server has better flexibility, scalability, and node failover capabilities.
 Specifically, the parameter server supports both synchronous and asynchronous SGD(Stochastic Gradient Descent) training algorithms.
-In terms of scalability, model computing and update are separately deployed in the worker and server processes, so that resources of the worker and server can be independently scaled out and in horizontally.
+In terms of scalability, model computing and update are separately deployed in the worker and server processes, so that resources of the worker and server can be independently scaled out in horizontally (add or delete resources of the worker and server).
 In addition, in an environment of a large-scale data center, various failures often occur in a computing device, a network, and a storage device, and consequently some nodes are abnormal.
 However, in an architecture of a parameter server, such a failure can be relatively easily handled without affecting a training job.

+## Basic Principle

 In the parameter server implementation of MindSpore, the self-developed communication framework (core) is used as the basic architecture.
 Based on the remote communication capability provided by the core and abstract Send/Broadcast primitives, the distributed training algorithm of the synchronous SGD is implemented.
 In addition, with the high-performance collective communication library in Ascend and GPU(HCCL and NCCL), MindSpore also provides the hybrid training mode of parameter server and AllReduce.
 Some weights can be stored and updated through the parameter server, and other weights are still trained through the AllReduce algorithm.